Identifiability of causal graphs under nonadditive conditionally parametric causal models: Inference

-The main disadvantage of the proposed method is that we have to go through all graphs $\mathcal{G}\in DAG(d)$, which is possible only for $d\lesssim 5$, since the number of DAGs grows superexponentially with dimension $d$ \citep{NP-hard_score_based_causal_learning}.
-Several modifications can be used in order to speed up the process.
-In this regard, greedy algorithms have been proposed \citep{Greedy_search, Bregmans_information}; however, this is beyond the scope of this paper.
-Our algorithm is relatively standard and is only a slight modification of classical algorithms.
-Hence, in Section \ref{simulations_section}, we provide only a short simulation study to highlight the results of Section 3.
+The main disadvantage of the proposed method is that we have to go through all graphs $\mathcal{G}\in DAG(d)$, which is possible only for very small $d$.
+However, even though graph learning is typically NP-hard \citep{NP-hard_score_based_causal_learning}, numerous algorithms have been proposed to speed up the process \citep{Greedy_search, Silander2006, Ramsey2016, Nandy2018, Bregmans_information}.